aiven/aiven-docs/docs/tools/cli/service-cli.md

 ### `avn service queries-reset`

 Resets service connections/queries statistics for an Aiven for PostgreSQL® or Aiven for MySQL service.
-Resetting query statistics could be useful to measure database behaviour in a precise point in time or after a change has been deployed.
+Resetting query statistics can be useful to measure database behaviour in a precise point in time or after a change has been deployed.